uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

         <div class="do-dont__content">
           <ul>
             <li>Do not restrict choices to a single race or ethnicity.</li>
+            <li>Do not use a single question to capture both race and ethnicity information.
+While the questions should be asked together, they should not be combined.</li>
             <li>Do not require the user to answer.
 Provide an option like “Prefer not to say.”</li>
             <li>Do not capture race or ethnicity information for operational or generalization purposes.
 For example, understanding that a majority of your webinar attendees self-identify as Hispanic does not mean that Hispanic people enjoy webinars.</li>
           </ul>